Child marriage and education are closely linked

 Child marriage and early pregnancy can also force girls out of school.
 Girls tend to drop out before or shortly after marriage because their new role of wife often comes with new expectations around taking care of the home as well as caring for children and extended family.

 Returning to school can be difficult too.
 Married girls who would like to continue schooling may be both practically and legally excluded from doing so.

 Education: a key strategy to address child marriage

-Educated girls develop skills, knowledge and are empowered to claim their rights.
-This allows them to make free and informed decisions, including if, when and whom to marry.
-Being in school can help support the perception that girls are still children and are therefore not of a suitable age to marry.
+When girls have access to safe, quality secondary education, the benefits are widely felt.
+Educated girls develop skills, knowledge and confidence to make informed decisions including if, when and whom to marry.
+Being in school also supports the perception that girls are still children and are therefore not of a suitable age to marry.